US Airline Pilots Association: US Airways permanent injunction against USAPA

-Teamster Merger Attempt
+Teamster merger attempt

 Since its inception, USAPA leadership has flirted with the Teamsters to provide representational services.
 An alliance was formed shortly after the election to align the goals of the Airline Division and USAPA.
 After the Temporary Injunction was issued by Judge Conrad, many BPR members and outside supporters such as USAPA founder Steve Bradford supported a full merger with the Teamsters.

 USAPA President Mike Cleary appointed an ad-hoc committee to study the feasibility of a merger and the impact it would have on the date-of-hire objective.
 Teamster Airline Division President David Bourne told USAPA that the Nicolau Award would be inherited and could not be overturned.

 Before the issue could ever move forward, Teamster President James Hoffa Jr. wrote a letter to Mike Cleary declining a merger at this time citing other organizing obligations.
 It is widely believed that Hoffa did not want to involve the Teamsters before a joint contract with the Nicolau could be implemented.
 Hoffa was also concerned that a possible deal with American Airlines would cause the property to leave his organization for the larger Allied Pilots Association (APA) once the merger was consummated.

-Recent Officer Elections
+Recent officer elections

 USAPA just completed the first round of officer elections.
 The pilots soundly rejected the hard line approach fostered by President Cleary by eliminating Capt.
 Bill McKee, First Officer Courtney Borman, and Capt.
 Jamie Javurek from the run-off election.
 The West candidates received the highest vote totals.
 First Officer Eric Ferguson will face Capt.
 Gary Hummel in the presidential run-off.
 First Officer Jeff Koontz will face Capt.
 Stephen Bradford in the vice-presidential runoff.
 Capt.
 Ken Holmes will face Capt.
 Steve Smyser in the executive vice-presidential run off.
 The West candidates advocate acceptance of the Nicolau Award and an immediate end to further litigation with a focus on unity and a Delta type contract.
 The East candidates led by Capt.
 Hummel advocate for the courts to decide the seniority dispute while pursuing a contract.
 Further court actions with appeals may take 3–10 years more for completion.
 They also propose bringing back Lee Seham to lead the legal effort.

 USAPA elected three West pilots to the Appeal Board, which serves as an internal dispute resolution body as required by the Department of Labor guidelines.
 USAPA rescinded the results of that election before the three West pilots could begin their terms.